Refactoring Hide Delegate

 To start with, let's look at terminology:

-- delegate — the end object that contains the functionality needed by the client
+- Delegate is the end object that contains the functionality needed by the client.

 A call chain appears when a client requests an object from another object, then the second object requests another one, and so on.
 These sequences of calls involve the client in navigation along the class structure.
 Any changes in these interrelationships will require changes on the client side.